EdwinAhl/DD2482-Executable-tutorial/scenario1/step1.md

-# An insecure solution Part 1 - Setting up MySQL
+# An Insecure Solution Part 1 - MySQL Setup
-## Setup Database
+## Setting up a secure database
 To start, we need to setup a secure database.
-The command below creates a MySQL docker container secured by the username `root` and password `S3cret`.
+The command below creates a MySQL Docker container secured by the username `root` and password `S3cret`.
 ```plain
 sudo docker run -d --name demo-db -e MYSQL_ROOT_PASSWORD=S3cret -p 3306:3306 mysql:8; sleep 15
 ```{{exec}}